Institute for the Study of War

-The Institute for the Study of War (ISW) is an American research group and think tank founded in 2007 by military historian Kimberly Kagan.
-The ISW provides research and analysis regarding issues of defense and foreign affairs.
-It has produced reports on the Syrian civil war, the War in Afghanistan, and the Iraq War, "focusing on military operations, enemy threats, and political trends in diverse conflict zones".
-The institute currently publishes daily reports on the 2022 Russian invasion of Ukraine as well as the Mahsa Amini protests in Iran.
+The Institute for the Study of War (ISW) is an American nonprofit research group and advocacy think tank founded in 2007 by military historian Kimberly Kagan and headquartered in Washington, D.C.
+ISW provides research and analysis of modern armed conflicts and foreign affairs.
+It has produced reports on the Syrian civil war, the war in Afghanistan, and the war in Iraq, "focusing on military operations, enemy threats, and political trends in diverse conflict zones".
+ISW currently publishes daily updates on the Russian invasion of Ukraine and the Gaza war.
+ISW also published daily updates on Mahsa Amini protests in Iran.
+ISW was founded in response to the stagnation of the Iraq and Afghanistan wars and core funding to the group is provided by U.S. military contractors.

-ISW was founded in response to the stagnation of the Iraq and Afghanistan wars, with core funding provided by a group of defense contractors.
-According to a mission statement on its website, ISW aims to provide "real-time, government-independent, and open-source analysis of ongoing military operations and insurgent attacks".
-ISW currently operates as a nonprofit organization, supported in part by contributions from defense contractors including General Dynamics, DynCorp, and previously, Raytheon.
-It is headquartered in Washington, D.C.

 Political stance and influence

+Journalists for Politico, Time, Wired, Vox and The Guardian have described the group's orientation as "hawkish", while writers for NPR described its position as "sometimes hawkish".
+Writers for Business Day, The Nation, Arab Studies Quarterly, Strategic Studies Quarterly, The Hankyoreh and Foreign Policy have described ISW as neoconservative.
+James A Russell, writing in Small Wars & Insurgencies, described the think tank as neoconservative and right wing, comparing the organization to The Heritage Foundation and The Washington Institute for Near East Policy.
+The Washington Post has described the group as favoring an "aggressive foreign policy".
+Writing for The Intercept, journalist Robert Wright described the think tank as "ultra-hawkish" and its objectivity as "dubious".

-ISW criticized both the Obama and Trump administration policies to the Syrian conflict, advocating a more hawkish approach.
+ISW criticized both the Obama and first Trump administration policies on the Syrian conflict, advocating a more hawkish approach.
 In 2013, Kagan called for arms and equipment to be supplied to "moderate" rebels, with the hope that a state "friendly to the United States [would emerge] in the wake of Assad."
 In 2017, ISW analyst Christopher Kozak praised president Donald Trump for the Shayrat missile strike but advocated further attacks, stating that "deterrence is a persistent condition, not a one hour strike package."
 In 2018, ISW analyst Jennifer Cafarella published an article calling for the use of offensive military force against the Assad government.